Delayed blow-up and enhanced diffusion by transport noise for systems of reaction-diffusion equations: Derivation, enhanced diffusion and criticality

 \subsection{Enhanced diffusion and the homogenization view-point}

-The issue of globale existence for parabolic PDEs is usually addressed by showing energy estimates.
-In practice, one derives a--priori bounds on suitable $L^q$--norms of the solutions to the corresponding PDEs.
-Blow--up criteria for SPDEs (c.f.\ Theorem \ref{t:local}\eqref{it:local_3}) shows that an a--priori pathwise $L^{\infty}_t(L^q_x)$--estimate with $q>\frac{d(h-1)}{2}\vee 2$ is sufficient to prove global existence for system of reaction diffusion equations like \eqref{eq:reaction_diffusion_system_intro}.
-Thus, one is tempted to apply the It\^{o} formula to compute $\|v_i\|_{L^q}^q$ and deriving a--priori bounds.
+The issue of global well-posedness of parabolic PDEs is usually addressed by showing energy estimates.
+In practice, one derives uniform in time bounds on suitable $L^q_x$--norms of the solutions to the corresponding PDEs.
+Blow--up criteria for SPDEs (c.f.\ Theorem \ref{t:local}\eqref{it:local_3}) shows that a pathwise $L^{\infty}_t(L^q_x)$--estimate with $q>\frac{d(h-1)}{2}\vee 2$ is sufficient to prove global existence for system of reaction diffusion equations like \eqref{eq:reaction_diffusion_system_intro}.
+Thus, one is tempted to apply the It\^{o} formula to compute $\|v_i\|_{L^q}^q$ and to derive such bounds.
 However, due to the divergence free of $\sigma_{k,\alpha}$, one has

 In particular, the martingale part in the It\^o formula vanishes and one obtains, a.s.\ for all $t\in[0,\tau)$,